 In July 2018, the Company issued 1,744,547 warrants to purchase common stock to the Series B investors in the first tranche.
 The warrants were deemed to be freestanding instruments indexed to the Company's common stock and also met the requirements for equity classification.
 At the date of issuance, the fair value of the warrants of approximately \$0.8 million was recorded as additional issuance costs of the convertible preferred stock and as an increase to additional paid-in capital.
 The warrants expire on July 26, 2028 and are exercisable at the option of the warrant holder for \$0.01 per share.
 In September 2018, 538,324 warrants were exercised and common stock was issued.
-As of December 31, 2018 and 2019, 1,206,223 warrants were outstanding.
+As of December 31, 2018 and 2019 and September 30, 2020, 1,206,223, 1,206,223 and 580,272 warrants, respectively, were outstanding.